luttje/papermc-vscode-plugin-dev/README.md

     - Make sure the `main` field matches the package and class name of your plugin entry point.
     - See [the PaperMC documentation for more information on the `plugin.yml` file](https://docs.papermc.io/paper/dev/plugin-yml).

+12. Run `./gradlew` in your terminal to build the project.
+This will also trigger the 'Gradle for Java' extension in VSCode.

 **Your project should now be set up and ready to build!**

 ## 🔨 Build the plugin